Click to visit Raging Rodents

-Many organizations would have you believe that reptile associated salmonella is such a risk that possession of reptiles by the general public should be banned or significantly restricted.
-The CDC does NOT make that statement.
-Based on CDC supplied data its becomes obvious that the threat posed by keeping reptiles and amphibians is much less significant than the risks associated with owning either dogs or cats.
-By following the CDC recommendations below you should dramatically decrease the risk of infection to yourself and your family.
+Many organizations would have you believe reptile-associated salmonella is such a risk that possession of reptiles by the general public should be banned or significantly restricted.
+The CDC does not make that statement.
+By following the recommendations below you can dramatically decrease the risk of infection to yourself and your family.

 • Pet store owners, veterinarians, and pediatricians should provide information to owners and potential purchasers of reptiles about the risk for acquiring salmonellosis from reptiles.